 Books were a natural place for Seth to start because publishers were already buying book design from outsiders on a regular basis.
 He didn’t have to change the way they operated to make a sale.
-Conversely, alot of freelancers make the mistake of trying to sell to clients who don’t value their work and are used to getting it for free.
+Conversely, a lot of freelancers make the mistake of trying to sell to clients who don’t value their work and are used to getting it for free.
 That’s a bad combination.
 After all, making a sale is hard enough.
 By focusing on an industry that has established how much they value the work you do already — you can develop expertise and assets that are not easily copied by others.

 One of Seth’s earliest clients was a massive success.
-Although he had helped create their success, and was entitled to royalties in his contract, the client wanted out.
+Although Seth had helped create this success, and was entitled to royalties in his contract, the client wanted out.
 They became difficult to work with and Seth decided to fire them, despite a huge loss in revenue.
 However, shortly after the decision Seth’s team was so happy, they scurried to find new business.
 Not only did the company end up making more money, his team produced their best work for clients they actually loved working with.
-“Never become good at dealing with difficult clients.”

 “Your clients define you.
 If you’re going to be defined by your work than choose clients who will acquire work you will brag about later.”